-Historically, the market price of our common stock has fluctuated significantly.
-In 2011, the sales price of our common stock ranged from \$0.59 to \$3.03.
+Historically the market price of our common stock has fluctuated significantly.
+The sales price of our common stock ranged from \$.22 to \$2.60 in 2008 and from \$.30 to \$.92 during the first nine months of 2009.
 In addition to those risks described earlier in this section, the market price of our common stock can be expected to fluctuate significantly in response to numerous other factors, many of which are beyond our control, including the following:

-- actual or anticipated fluctuations in our operating results; - changes in financial estimates by securities analysts or our failure to perform in line with such estimates; - changes in market valuations of other technology companies, particularly those that sell products used in power quality systems; - announcements by us or our competitors of significant sales, technical innovations, acquisitions, strategic partnerships, joint ventures or capital commitments; - introduction of technologies or product enhancements that reduce the need for flywheel energy storage systems and CPS;

-- the loss of one or more key OEM customers or channel partners; - inability to expand our distribution channels successfully; - departures of key personnel; and - changing external capital market conditions.
+- · actual or anticipated fluctuations in our operating results; - · changes in financial estimates by securities analysts or our failure to perform in line with such estimates; - changes in market valuations of other technology companies, particularly those that sell products used in power quality systems; - announcements by us or our competitors of significant technical innovations, acquisitions, strategic partnerships, joint ventures or capital commitments; - · introduction of technologies or product enhancements that reduce the need for flywheel energy storage systems; - · the loss of one or more key OEM customers; - · inability to successfully expand our distribution channels; - · departures of key personnel; and - · changing external capital market conditions.